perennialrobotics/content-ops-starter/content/pages/blog/how-to-write-a-blog-post-that-will-get-you-more-traffic.md

 slug: how-to-write-a-blog-post-that-will-get-you-more-traffic
 date: '2023-01-18'
 excerpt: >-
-  The video shows how to use the Rootgone weeding auger drill bit safely and effectively.
+  The video shows how to use the Rootgone Weeding Auger Drill Bit safely and effectively.
 featuredImage:
   url: /images/abstract-feature2.svg